Last Updated on March 26, 2021

 I have a preteen daughter who is into all things France — Paris, specifically — and she loves French macarons.
 I also like macarons, and while I consider myself to be a skilled cook and baker, I think macarons are a time- and labor-intensive project.
 In most instances, I would rather purchase them ready-made.

-For a couple of years now, Aldi has been selling macarons as an occasional Special Buy (ALDI Find).
+For a couple of years now, Aldi has been selling macarons, first as an occasional limited-time Aldi Find, and more recently as a Regular Buy that is available all year.
 This is exactly what I like because I can buy them for a lower price compared to other grocery stores, and I don’t have to slave away in my kitchen.

 Aldi’s macarons are frozen and sell for $4.89 for a 4.65-oz. box that contains 12 handmade macarons.
 The box includes two of each of these flavors: raspberry, vanilla, pistachio, salted caramel, lemon, and chocolate.
 While they are advertised as French macarons, the box says they are a product of nearby Belgium.